nwops/kitchen-vmpool/README.md

 ```

-I have some PRs open to help make using VRA payloads files easier with vmware-vra easier
+I have some PRs open to help make using VRA payloads files easier with vmware-vra.

 See:
   - https://github.com/chef-partners/vmware-vra-gem/pull/57